 - Complete other tasks, as required by the BHWET Program.

 Please note that incomplete applications will not be reviewed.
 It is the responsibility of the applicant to ensure that all required materials are submitted by the deadline.
 Completed application materials will be reviewed by the BHWET Program faculty.
 Following a comprehensive application review process, eligible candidates will be invited for an interview with the BHWET Program faculty.
-Interviews will be conducted in January/February and will take place in-person or via Zoom.
-Students will be informed via email of the status of their applications by late February/March.
+Interviews will be conducted in February/March and will take place in-person or via Zoom.
+Students will be informed via email of the status of their applications by late March/April.

-Note: Candidates who apply to an agency that is not a current partner must inform the site of the BHWET Program’s requirements.
+Note: Students who apply to an agency that is not a current partner must inform the site of the BHWET Program’s requirements.
 All training sites will receive $2,800 per trainee to defray the cost of supervision.
 New and existing agency partners will be required to sign a Memorandum of Agreement, submit a W-9 form, and document how funds received from the grant are expended.

 The WJC BHWET Program is administered by Project Director Dr. Gemima St. Louis and Associate Director Dr. Shani Turner.